samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

 disconnected, the current virtual terminal will not be yours.
 So each user will need to know their virtual terminal number using `sudo fgconsole` (only needed once when the computer is rebooted).
 Unfortunately, SSH has its own new virtual terminal, so you will have to run this from your real X session i.e. while physically present in front of your computer.
-When you want to connect to VNC, change the current virtual terminal to yours using `sudo chvt <your virtual terminal number>` (this does work over SHH!).
+When you want to connect to VNC, change the current virtual terminal to yours using `sudo chvt <your virtual terminal number>` (this does work over SSH!).

 Because of this virtual terminal issue. multiple users will not be able to access their VNC connections simultaneously.